Five Numbers and the Truth

 The boring dashboard principle: Designing for boredom means the dashboard earns attention only when attention is genuinely required.
 Red items stand out precisely because they are rare.
 The executive trusts the dashboard because it does not cry wolf.

-Dashboard best practices for alert thresholds require three decisions.
-Who defines them: the executive, in conversation with whoever understands the metric.
-How they are calibrated: based on historical variance and business tolerance, not arbitrary percentages.
-When they are reviewed: quarterly, or when the business context changes materially.
+Calibrating thresholds requires three decisions.
+Who defines them: the executive, in conversation with whoever understands the underlying metric.
+How they are set: based on historical variance and business tolerance, not arbitrary percentages.
+When they are reviewed: quarterly, or whenever the business context changes materially.
+A growing business should expect revenue targets to shift.
+A seasonal business needs different thresholds in different quarters.
 Thresholds that were right six months ago may be wrong today.
-A growing business should expect revenue targets to shift.
-A seasonal business should expect different thresholds in different quarters.

 The exception list at the bottom of the dashboard is the action centre.
-It shows only items that are amber or red, with the metric name, current state, the person responsible, and how long the item has been flagged.
-Three items listed, not thirty.
+It shows only items currently amber or red, with the metric name, current state, the person responsible, and how long the item has been flagged.
+Three items, not thirty.
 If more than five items are red simultaneously, the business has a bigger problem than dashboard design.

 What an Executive Dashboard Looks Like

-Consider the information density carefully.
+Consider the information density.
 A KPI card is roughly 200 pixels wide.
 Five of them fit comfortably across a standard screen.
-Each card communicates one metric with full context.
+Each card communicates one metric with full context: name, value, comparison, sparkline, and status colour.
 That is 1,000 pixels of width conveying the health of the entire business.
-Complexity cannot compete with that efficiency.
+No amount of complexity can compete with that efficiency.
+For more on how spatial position, whitespace, and visual weight guide the viewer's eye, see the dashboard layout patterns guide.

 Drill-Down, Not Clutter